ROADTRIPS

 ZAROUCHLA GOURA

-A wonderful one day trip to mountainous Achaea and Corinthia 248 km.
+A wonderful one-day route to mountainous Achaia and Corinthia 248 km

-Patras → Tsivlou Lake → Zarouchla → Doxa Dam → Goura → Derveni → Akrata Beach → Diakopto Beach → Patras
+Patra → Tsivlou Lake → Zarouchla → Doxa Dam → Goura → Derveni → Akrata Beach → Diakopto Beach Patra

 Corinthia